-There are many interesting things to do in Haifa.
-This is one of Israel’s most interesting cities and it would be a pity not to go when in the country.
+There are many interesting things to do in Haifa, Israel.
+This is one of the country’s most interesting cities and it would be a pity not to go when in the country.

 Continue reading to discover all the things to do in Haifa.